About Hannah Schrenzel

-Hannah Schrenzel, a senior at Montclair State University, is a young photographer displaying her work here tonight for her first exhibition.
+Hannah Schrenzel, a senior at Montclair State University, is a young photographer displaying her work at Alfa Art Gallery for her first exhibition.
 As a first year student, Schrenzel was placed into analog photography classes, where she learned how to use these unique cameras, and develop and print her own photos.
 After inheriting many old cameras from her grandfather, who owned his own photography store, she ultimately fell in love with film.
-However, Schrenzel often uses digital photography in order to capture her own photos that involve colors lights.
+However, Schrenzel often uses digital photography in order to capture her own photos that involve colored lights.

-Hannah recently placed as an honorable mention at the New Brunswick Art Salon 2018 — Photography: “A Facility for Photogenia” awarded by Andrew Darlow.
+Hannah recently placed as an honorable mention at “A Facility for Photogenia,” awarded by Andrew Darlow.

 “Pink Soldier” by Hannah Schrenzel